dxw/tech-team-rfcs/rfc-023-dont-default-to-haml.md

 ## Summary

 Haml comes with a steep learning curve for a large number of folks and makes our code less approachable and harder to debug.
-Erb ships with Rails and bares close similarity to many other templating languages.
+Erb ships with Rails and bears close similarity to many other templating languages.

 ## Problem